‘The Punisher’ Star Jon Bernthal Gets Special ‘Punisher’ Comic Book Cover For War Machine Story

 — The Punisher HQ (@PunisherHQ) October 20, 2017

 The new Punisher #218 issue sells for under $4 at most online and real-world comic book stores.
-With the potential for Bernthal to appear at future events include comic conventions it makes sense that fans who may want to pick up his autograph pick up a copy or two of the new book which is already selling out at several online comic book shops.
+With the potential for Bernthal to appear at future events, including comic conventions, it makes sense that fans who may want to pick up his autograph pick up a copy or two of the new book, which is already selling out at several online comic book shops.